Ulster Constitution Defence Committee: Activities

-Disassociation with the UVF
+Dissociation from the UVF

-Paisley organized a picket against a liberal church parade on 6 April 1966.
+Paisley organised a picket against a liberal church parade on 6 April 1966.
 He felt that the church supported Terrence O'Neill's political viewpoint which Paisley opposed.
-The parade went through a catholic area and a riot broke out (the Presbyterian General Assembly riot).
+The parade went through a Catholic area and a riot broke out (the Presbyterian General Assembly riot).
 Four policemen were badly injured which began an open hostility between the RUC and Paisley.
-The Orange Order, the liberal Presbyterian Church and official unionism disassociated themselves from Paisley and said his organizations "represent a defiance of lawful authority no less serious in essence than that of the IRA."
+The Orange Order, the liberal Presbyterian Church and official unionism disassociated themselves from Paisley and said his organisations "represent a defiance of lawful authority no less serious in essence than that of the IRA."

 A murder outside a bar known as the Malvern Arms was investigated and the UCDC, led by Ian Paisley was implicated but he denied any knowledge.
-Gusty Spence, Hugh McClean and Robert Williamson from the UVF, shot four barmen they presumed were IRA men.
-Off duty RUC men were in the back room of the bar and arrests were made.
+UVF men Gusty Spence, Hugh McClean and Robert Williamson shot four Catholic barmen.
+Off-duty RUC men were in the back room of the bar and arrests were made.
 The three gunmen were convicted and sentenced to life imprisonment.